aleen42/PersonalWiki/qa/rem.md

 Shortcut:

 This solution should be a huge job, because it should consider a lot of percent values.
-Of course, it's hard to maintain the code in this way
+Of course, it's hard to maintain the code in this way.